mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Inspiration:Inspiration: The Kilrathi from Wing Commander.

 Characters.
-This means that the characters will be working together, but also competing for the clan’s favour.
+This means that the characters will be working together, but also competing for the clan’s favor.
 Ties of blood make inter- party feuds and alliances much more interesting.
 The clan can be a long-term patron for the clan, much like the Clan Agents campaign idea.